MentisOculi: Revealing the Limits of Reasoning with Mental Imagery

+We begin by benchmarking the most capable models---state-of-the-art \mllmcol{MLLMs} with text-only reasoning and \ummcol{UMMs} with interleaved text and image reasoning traces---on all tasks, see \cref{fig:all-tasks}.
+Across tasks, performance degrades noticeably as difficulty increases, validating our stratification.
+While accuracies vary, the relative ranking of models is largely consistent: \geminithree{} performs best, followed by \gptfive{} and \qwenthree{}.
+Both \geminithreeimage{} and \geminitwoimage{} often lag behind their corresponding \mllmcol{MLLMs}---we analyze this more closely in \cref{sec:model-families-rushhour,sec:failure-analysis}.
 With the exception of \geminithree{}, models fail to reliably exceed chance even at Level~1 on all tasks except \formboard{}.
 Thus, performance is often limited already at the level of extracting a single valid action from the visual state, rather than by long-horizon reasoning.
 As difficulty increases, this weakness compounds: by Level~5, all models operate at or below chance.
 Notably, even cases of sub-chance performance arise.
-This is mainly caused by early termination and under-utilization of the action budget, not incorrect state transitions.
+This is mainly caused by early termination and under-utilization of the action budget, not incorrect state transitions.\looseness=-1

 \takeaway{ \benchmarkname{} is far from saturated.
 Below-chance performance at Level~5 highlights the limitations of SotA visual reasoning models (\cref{fig:all-tasks}). }